 Who is eligible for overtime?

 All other employees are classified as nonexempt which means that they are subject to the Fair Labor Standards Act and are eligible for overtime pay.
-Overtime pay begins when an employee works more than 40 hours in one work, and more than 8 hours in one day in some states (Alaska, California, Nevada, Puerto Rico, and the Virgin Islands) or 12 hours in Colorado. , according to the Society of Human Resource Management.
+Overtime pay begins when an employee works more than 40 hours in one work week, and more than 8 hours in one day in some states (Alaska, California, Nevada, Puerto Rico, and the Virgin Islands) or 12 hours in Colorado. , according to the Society of Human Resource Management.
 Stay in touch with the equivalent of the Department of Labor in your state or jurisdiction to make certain that your overtime decisions are lawful.

-In all but these four states, overtime is calculated only on a weekly basis.
+In all but these six jurisdictions, overtime is calculated only on a weekly basis.
 So, an employee who works 10 hours on Monday and seven hours a day for the next four days is not considered to have worked overtime for purposes of pay in states that keep the 40 hours standard.

 Additionally, what is considered a work week may be defined by the employer as any consecutive seven days, with each day consisting of a 24 hour time period.
 While most businesses operate on a calendar week, if a business wants to run Wednesday to Tuesday for their pay period, they can.

 Can you waive your right to overtime pay?

 The answer to this question is no. Let's take an extreme example.
 You work all day on a spreadsheet and neglect to save your work as you go along.
 At 4:30, a power outage occurs and you lose all of your work.
 This is clearly your fault and your boss is furious with you for not saving the spreadsheet.